Royal Saskatchewan Museum: Earth Sciences Gallery

-From how the formation of the Earth provided Saskatchewan with rich mineral resources, to giant reptiles, dinosaurs and other extinct creatures that have lived in Saskatchewan during the past two billion years, the Earth Science Gallery describes Saskatchewan's fascinating ancient history and geological resources.
+The Earth Science Gallery features the dynamic earth history of Saskatchewan, including displays of mineral resources, fossils of extinct dinosaurs and other animals, and panels showing the geological formation of Saskatchewan over two billion years.

 CN T. rex Gallery

-On May 17, 2019, a life-size cast of Scotty, the world's largest T. rex went on display in the two-story CN T.rex Gallery, a gallery within the museum's Earth Science gallery.
+On May 17, 2019, a life-size cast of Scotty, the world's largest T. rex, went on display in the two-story CN T.rex Gallery, a gallery within the museum's Earth Science gallery.
 Originally discovered by Royal Saskatchewan Museum research team in Saskatchewan's Frenchman River Valley on August 16, 1991, specimen RSM P2523.8 is now on display in two locations in Saskatchewan: Regina and Eastend.
 The gallery highlights Scotty's injuries accumulated over its lifetime, and showcases the flora and fauna that lived alongside the T. rex.

 First Nations Gallery

 Opened on June 26, 1993, this gallery was a collaborative effort between researchers, Indigenous Elders, students and community members.
 Showcasing miniature and life-size dioramas, the gallery examines the culture, traditions, trade, treaties and communities of Saskatchewan's Indigenous people over the past 10,000 years.